Cowgate: 2002 fire and modern history

+On 2 November 2024 a severed head was discovered in the Cowgate.
+The head is believed to be that of a 74 year old man who had been hit by a bus.
+Police were called around 7:25 PM, closed off the area, blocked the view of the scene from the South Bridge and evacuated the nearby pubs.

 Buildings

 The oldest building lies to the west end, but is sandwiched between other larger buildings and easily missed.
 It stands on the south side of the street, just west of where George IV Bridge crosses over the Cowgate.
 This is the Magdalen Chapel, a 16th-century almshouse chapel built with monies left by Michael MacQueen in 1537.
 Work was completed in 1544 and it operated as a hospital almshouse (dedicated to Mary Magdalen) under the control of MacQueen's widow, Janet Rynd until her death in 1553, when it passed to the Incorporation of Hammermen (metalworkers).
 The entrance as seen from the Cowgate was rebuilt in 1613.
 The spire was added in 1620.

 St Cecilia's Hall by Robert Mylne was built for the Musical Society of Edinburgh in 1763.
 It now houses a small Georgian concert space and an important collection of early keyboard instruments owned by Edinburgh University.

 St Patrick's Roman Catholic Church stands at the east end of the Cowgate.
 It dates from 1772 but was extensively remodelled in 1929 following demolition of the tenements along the north side of the Cowgate which previously obscured its frontage.

+The former Cowgatehead Free Church is located at the western end of Cowgate.
+It was built in 1861 in the Gothic style, and has an octagonal entrance tower.
+By 2000 it was no longer in use as a church, and was later incorporated as part of the Virgin Hotel.

 Both the National Library of Scotland and the Edinburgh Central Library have their lower floors on the Cowgate, with public access being on George IV Bridge above.